-It is recommended that detailed Environmental Site Assessments (ESA) be undertaken at properties 34, 35, 37, 39 and 60 to 65 prior to development of the properties to evaluate the areas of potential contamination through the collection of further information such as soil and groundwater quality.
+It was recommended that detailed Environmental Site Assessments (ESA) be undertaken at properties 34, 35, 37, 39 and 60 to 65 prior to development of the properties to evaluate the areas of potential contamination through the collection of further information such as soil and groundwater quality.
 It is noted that targeted ESAs to evaluate the identified areas of concern may either increase or reduce the PFC ratings and consequently the requirement for additional intrusive investigations or an EAO.
-No further works are considered necessary for properties 38 and 40, unless evidence of potentially contaminating activities or sources of contamination are identified at a later date.
+No further works were considered necessary for properties 38 and 40, unless evidence of potentially contaminating activities or sources of contamination are identified at a later date.

-Figure 12 Contamination - Potential areas of concern
+Figure 14 Contamination - Potential areas of concern